omarzitounii/React---Projects/Project 1 - Weather App (Simple)/weather-app/README.md

 1. Install [Node.js](https://nodejs.org/en) if not installed

-1. Navigate into a project folder and install dependencies:
+1. Navigate into the project folder and install dependencies:

    ```bash
    npm install